Healthy Tuna Salad (No Mayo)

 • Chop the peppers, cucumber, tomatoes, and parsley.
 Mince or grate the garlic.

-• Make the salad dressing by combining lemon juice, olive oil, minced garlic, salt, and pepper.
+• In a small bowl, combine the lemon juice, olive oil, minced garlic, salt, and pepper.
 Whisk well.

 Video